rgasch/carthook/README.md

     methods which are used by all repositories and provide an abstract method signature for a method to fetch data from the API and save it to the local DB.

+Basic design consideration for local data fetching: While the Models define relationships, we currently don't use them.
+The reason for this is, that sicne we are receiving the ID to query from the API call, querying posts and comments directly saves us 1 SQL call (since, for example, we don't have to fetch the post to then get the comments via the relationship).
+The relationships have however been implement because they document the data structure on a code level and because they could be useful in other applications based on this code (such as a web front-end).

+Please note: the database field naming is not a 1-to-1 mapping to fields received from the API.
+The reason for this is that I prefer to have my database fields in the naming convention "lowercase_name_with_underscores" because this makes it clear when a field is from the local DB vs. when it has been recived from the API.
+This is a design consideration which might have been done differently based upon the code standard you prefer; it's simply a matter of preference which has both advantages and drawbacks.

+Please note (part2): There is the duality of local IDs and external IDs.
+It should be noted that for querying objects we rely on the field 'id_external' which captures the ID received from the API.

+Please Note (part 3): my code contains a significant amount of comments; please refer to these for a more detailed discussion on some of the design choices that were made.

 ## Thoughts/Comments/FuturePlans:

+1) There are obviously some serious shortcomings in the current design of the API implementation.

+  - We only cache 50 records for posts and comments; the case where more data is available is currently not considered
+  - There is no logic/code to handle local DB cache invalidation.
+Depending on the the amount of data a real API would this is something which should be considered, so that we don't store terabytes of maybe years-old data which is
+    never queried.
+  - It can be assumed that eventually this API might be hooked up to a front-end which then would allow data creation (users, posts, comments) through POST requests.
+This is currently not implemented because it was not part of the assignment.
+  - Error handling could be improved: I implemented a generic error handler which returns an error in JSON format, but currently this is very basic and doesn't give very informative error messages.
+This is definitely something which could be improved, but I'd say that's beyond the scope of a test assignment where we're working against a well defined set of constraints.